michelin/ChopChop/README.md

 ## Usage

-We are continuously trying to make `goChopChop` as easy as possible.
+We are continuously trying to make `ChopChop` as easy as possible.
 Scanning a host with this utility is as simple as :

 ```bash
 $ ./gochopchop scan https://foobar.com